raganwald/raganwald.github.com/index.md

 [schedules]: https://www.pagerduty.com/resources/learn/call-rotations-schedules/

+### I am a strong communicator

+I foster a culture of writing and structured communication in both my work and my personal pursuits:

+- I write technical documentation;
+- I write technical and product road maps;
+- I write white papers and other marketecture pieces;
+- I write pull requests and design review documents;
+- I wrote [JavaScript Allongé] and other books about programming;
+- I have creates sales and software development training materials;
+- I have delivered technical training to my colleagues and at technical conferences;
+- I have been an essayist since 2004.

+My personal books, essays, and talks are available on my [creative works page].

+---

+<p class="quotation">Extraordinary communication skills...
+Able to mentor and coach other engineers and make those less experienced comfortable and build their confidence (empowerment) at the same time.</p>
+<p class="quotation">Reg's communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
+And, it is natural leadership...
+Not forced in any way.
+He talks to, and gets respect from, the Interns to the C-Level.</p>
+<p class="author">—<a href="https://www.linkedin.com/in/rahartshorne/">Richard Hartshorne</a>: Senior Talent Partner, PagerDuty</p>

+---

 ### I foster collaboration

 At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines: